Vancouver Canucks Logo

 Vancouver Canucks Logo 2007-2019

-In 2007, the logo’s palette changed again: this time, there were no burgundy stripes along the killer whale’s contour, and the water acquired a more muted shade of blue.
-But the updated colors were not the only innovation: the designers added the inscription “VANCOUVER” to the picture.
-The word for the club’s hometown is located at the top in the shape of an arch.
+In 2007, the logo’s palette changed again: there were no burgundy stripes around the orca’s outline, and the water took on a more subdued blue.
+However, the updated colors were not the only novelty: designers added the inscription “VANCOUVER.”
+The word denoting the club’s hometown is placed at the top in an arched shape.

 2019 – today